-The International English Language Testing System (IELTS) is a test of English for people who do not speak English as their first language but intend to study or train in English.
+The International English Language Testing System (IELTS), which is now available online, is a test of English for people who do not speak English as their first language but intend to study or train in English.
 It tests reading, writing, listening and speaking ability and provides results in an easy-to-understand band score (the score is out of 9).
 It is a basic entry requirement for both undergraduate and postgraduate degrees at English-speaking universities.

 Who administers IELTS?

 IELTS is jointly managed by The University of Cambridge Local Examinations Syndicate (UCLES), The British Council and the International Development Program of Australian Universities and Colleges (IDP).
 It is administered by UCLES (Cambridge, England).

 IELTS is accepted globally by nearly all English speaking academic institutions.
 You can check for the specific institution and the respective requisite score at: bandscore.ielts.org

 What is the test?

 There are four parts to the test, taken in the following order:

 - Listening: 4 sections, 40 items (30 minutes)

 - Reading 3 sections, 40 items (60 minutes)

 - Writing 2 tasks (150 and 250 words) (60 minutes)